-The following set of Tables provide examples of SSCs that may result when the Scoping and Screening Process from Appendix I is applied to a nuclear power plant.
-It is intended that each of the SSCs determined to be within the scope of LTO be evaluated and that the evaluation provide sufficient technical justification to demonstrate that plant operational processes and procedures are adequate to ensure that ageing effects are properly managed and that the SSC can perform its intended function during the period of LTO.
+The following set of Tables provide examples of SSCs that may result when the Scoping and Screening Process from Section 2.5 is applied to a nuclear power plant with respect to mechanical components and materials.
+It is intended that each of the SSCs determined to be within the scope of LTO be evaluated and that the evaluation provide sufficient technical justification to demonstrate that plant operational processes and procedures are adequate to ensure that ageing effects are properly managed and that an SSC can perform its intended function during the period of LTO.